TheCandidStartup/TheCandidStartup.github.io/_drafts/heat-geek-nano-store.md

 When someone wants a shower, they put the hot water on boost.
 Then wait for 10 minutes.
 The heat pump should now be running at full power with the flow rate up to 55°C, ready to go into "combi" mode.
 We get hot showers at full flow rate that easily last 15 minutes.
 Lower the flow rate to 6L, and you can shower indefinitely.

 The biggest downside is if you leave it too long before getting in the shower.
 There's a 5 minute window until the water reaches temperature and the heat pump turns off.
 Miss that and you'll be back to a cold shower after 5 minutes.

+# Leaks

+Just as Damon was heading off to his remote job, I noticed a couple of water trails down the front of the NanoStore.
+You can see them in the picture above.
+There wasn't any running water but they were wet to the touch.
+The floor directly below the NanoStore was also wet.

+It looked like water was seeping out of the join in the insulation.
+I felt behind the insulation and the body of the heat exchanger was wet.

+Damon was unavailable but Heat Geek found another local Heat Geek who came round the next day.
+There was a small leak at the cold water inlet.
+Water had spread across the body of the heat exchanger and then made its way out via gaps in the insulation.
+The connection joint was resealed and, touch wood, is still holding a week later.

 # Insulation

 The NanoStore loses 10°C in under 8 hours.
 The MiniStore Tall is [specified](https://newarkcylinders.co.uk/wp-content/uploads/2025/11/Heat-Geek-Mini-Store-v1.4-Specification-Installation-Booklet-Nov-2025.pdf) to lose 1.27kWh over 24 hours.
 It takes 1.16Wh to raise 1L of water by 1°C. The MiniStore Tall holds 110L of water, which means it loses 11.5Wh per litre over 24 hours.
 Which is near enough 10°C.

-The MiniStore XS holds 60L so might be a fairer comparison for what the NanoStore could achieve.
+The MiniStore XS holds 60L so should be a fairer comparison for what the NanoStore could achieve.
 It loses 0.96kWh, or 16Wh per litre, equivalent to 13.5°C over 24 hours.
-Still well over twice as good as the NanoStore.
+Still much better than the NanoStore.

 The MiniStore is supplied preassembled with 50mm insulation around the inner cylinder.
 The prototype NanoStore has 20mm of hand applied insulation.
 Which suggests that more or better insulation should help.